2002 PDC World Darts Championship: Final

 After the match, Manley did not shake Taylor's hand and walked off the stage to use the urinal facilities.
 He later shook Taylor's hand but not before the crowd booed him.
 Taylor said he was delighted to win the championship and represented Manley leaving the stage as less important than it was: "What you must remember is all the professionals are winners and Peter deserved to be up here in the final.
 He was gutted but he came back and shook my hand and that is the end of it.
 It is extra special because it is £50,000 and I do feel sorry for people who had a bet on a nine-darter because with me and Pete I thought it might come."
 Taylor said he wanted to win 13 world championships because it is his lucky number.
-Manley said he enjoyed playing in the final and complemented Taylor's ability: "I had some hard games to come through and I beat my mate Ronnie Baxter and he would probably have been a better player to beat Phil tonight.
+Manley said he enjoyed playing in the final and complimented Taylor's ability: "I had some hard games to come through and I beat my mate Ronnie Baxter and he would probably have been a better player to beat Phil tonight.
 But Phil is the greatest player ever to walk the earth."

 Writing for The Daily Telegraph journalist Simon Hughes felt Taylor's tenth world championship had exceeded the achievements of the snooker players Steve Davis and Stephen Hendry and the rower Steve Redgrave.
 Mel Webb of The Times felt Taylor's number of world championships was unlikely to be eclipsed by other players bar Taylor himself: "Nobody, not even Tiger Woods or Don Bradman, has dominated his sport as overwhelmingly as Taylor does his."